JosefJantzen/MMM-AlexaControl/README.md

     * Have you used the port before?
 Try every devices from the mirror.
 Probably the name is wrong.
 If that happen delete the device and discover for new devices.
 Define yourself ports for notification and custom devices to prevent this problem.

 2. Wrong action happen: <br>
     * You used the Port before.
-To solve the problem delete old devices and define a custom port for the device if it's a notification or custom device.
+To solve the problem delete old devices and define a custom port for the device if it's a notification, command or custom device.

 3. Need help for the configuration: <br>
     * Here could help the wiki page [example configurations](https://github.com/JoChef2/MMM-AlexaControl/wiki/Example-configuration)